Peonies. I love peonies. There is no other flower you want to nestle into and actually go to sleep on.

 We inherited this next peony, which I think is ‘Festiva Maxima’.
 Never was a name more apt.
-I love the subtle picotee edging of deepest magenta on this peony.
+I love the picotee edging of deepest magenta on this peony.
 It reminds me of raspberry ripple ice-cream.
-Or to bring it up to date, maybe a trendy meringue with a swirl of blackcurrant.
+Or to bring it up to date, a huge meringue with a swirl of blackcurrant.

 This peony is huge, and produces a mass of flowers.
-So many, that it needs heavy-duty staking, and tends to still fall over into its neighbour, which may be Peony ‘Edulis Superba’.
-We inherited both of these peonies.
-They greeted us when we moved in.
+It needs heavy-duty staking, and tends to still fall over into its neighbour, which may be Peony ‘Edulis Superba’.
+These peonies were flowering when we moved in.
 Every year I wonder if I should dig up ‘Festiva’ because it is too close to ‘Edulis’, but somehow I never get around to it, and four years on, here they are, still in a tussle.